 What are Volutes?

-CAESES® is the perfect tool for creating any type of parametric volutes: Volutes are spiral-like engine components, for which a variety of cross section definitions exist in the design departments.
+Volutes are integral to most radial turbomachines, for which a variety of cross sectional definitions can exist.
 The cross section is the 2D curve that is swept along the circumferential direction.
 Generally, volutes can be found in pumps and turbochargers, together with a rotating impeller in the center of the scroll.
 For pumps and compressors, the volute has the function to convert kinetic energy into pressure by reducing the fluid’s speed and increasing pressure, while turbine volutes have the opposite function i.e. converting exhaust gas pressure into kinetic energy (to drive the impeller).

 The design and the systematic flow optimization of such a volute can be a time-consuming task.
 Often this is an iterative process where the CFD engineer is analyzing a new design candidate that was previously prepared by the CAD department.
 After the analysis, the CFD engineer gives recommendations to the CAD colleague on how to change the shape.
 The CAD expert adjusts the model according to this input, and returns the geometry back to the CFD engineer.
 This is a typical loop, and it can take several days to weeks until a new and improved volute is developed.
 Things can even get more complicated, having in mind that other components also need to be considered (such as impeller and diffuser) to have more exact performance predictions.